-Today you are going to quickly learn how to integrate your device data with third-party analytics solutions with the ClearBlade IoT Platform.
+Today you are going to quickly learn how to integrate your device data with third-party analytics solutions with the ClearBlade IoT Solutions.
 This is useful for sending device data directly to an external service that knows how to analyze that data.
 For this demonstration, we are going to take payloads from our device MQTT feed and send them to Splunk's cloud offering.Concepts Demonstrated:

 - Integrate device data with third-party analytics solutions